khoanduy/dotfiles/README.md

 # vimscript
-NOTED: These are my personal configuration files, which could be changed as I develop my environment across mutiple systems.
+NOTED: These are my personal configuration files, which could be changed as I develop my environment across multiple systems.

 ## Installation
 Make sure `vim` is installed.
 Clone repository to `~/.vim/` then open `plugins.vim` (ignore all the errors) and run `:PlugInstall`